-A: Follow the guidance on this site, go to using the site and go through the steps.
+A: Follow the guidance on this site.
 Discuss the problems with your key people.
 What caused them and how you can get round them.
 Build a plan for survival.
 Discuss this clearly with the bank.
 If in doubt about the correct route speak to a turnaround practitioner or a quality insolvency practitioner who lists rescue and recovery as a specialty.
 Be warned most are still looking for liquidations and receiverships (undertakers)

 If the bank wants to put investigating accountants in; wait until you have a built workable plan and then sell this HARD - to the investigating accountant.

 Above all demonstrate a professional and determined approach to saving a viable business - procrastinate at your peril - the bank will not wait for that silver lining.

 A: See the guide to receivership

 Q: I have heard that receivership is a rescue procedure - please explain?

 A: Many insolvency practitioners describe selling the business or its assets to a third party out of receivership as a rescue technique.
 Although some part of the activity may remain I cannot understand how the loss of almost all creditors' monies, jobs and all shareholders' funds, followed by the liquidation of the company, can be described as a rescue!

 Q: What happens if the receiver does not get the banks money back in full?